icepaka89/ultimate-manhunt/README.md

 # Ultimate Manhunt Plugin
-**This project is still a work in progress**
+*Version 1.0*
 ### Overview

-A new take on the popular manhunt/assassin minecraft game mode.
+The popular manhunt/assassin minecraft game mode, with some extra features!

-### Command Usage
+### Commands

 * `/assassin <player>` - Add a player to the assassins group
 * `/speedrunner <player>` - Add a player to the speedrunner group